Batch '81

-Alpha Kappa Omega Batch '81 (also known as Batch '81 or ΑΚΩ 81) is a 1982 Filipino psychological drama film directed by Mike de Leon, with a screenplay by de Leon, Clodualdo del Mundo, Jr., and Raquel Villavicencio.
+Alpha Kappa Omega Batch '81 (also known as Batch '81 or ΑΚΩ 81) is a 1982 Filipino psychological drama film directed by Mike de Leon from a screenplay he co-written with Clodualdo del Mundo Jr. and Raquel Villavicencio.
 The film depicts the titular fraternity's harsh initiation of new batch members as seen through the eyes of pre-med student Sid Lucero, played by Mark Gil in what is generally recognized as his breakout role.

 The film premiered at the 1982 Cannes Film Festival during the Directors' Fortnight, screened alongside de Leon's 1981 film Kisapmata.
-Upon release, the film received critical acclaim.
-It was adjudged by the Manunuri ng Pelikulang Pilipino as one of the Ten Best Films of the Decade.
-In 2017, the film was digitally restored with the support of the Asian Film Archive, with a theatrical premiere at the 74th Venice International Film Festival as part of the Venice Classics section.
+The Manunuri ng Pelikulang Pilipino (Filipino Film Critics) included it on their list of the Ten Best Films of the Decade.
+In 2017, the film was digitally restored with the support of every Filipino in country as part of the Venice Classics section.

 Plot

 Sid Lucero (Mark Gil), a university student, is pushed by his mother to take up zoology so that he may later go on to medical school.
-He is attracted to the prospect of joining Alpha Kappa Omega, also called AKO, one of the school's prominent Greek-letter organizations.
+He is attracted to the prospect of joining Alpha Kappa Omega, also called AKO, one of the most prominent of the school's Greek-letter organizations.

 Sid is one of the fraternity's fifteen initial applicants, but only eight make it into AKO's six-month initiation program, which is overseen by the fraternity seniors, called "masters" by the neophytes.
 The fraternity leader, Vince (Jimmy Javier), orients the pledge batch in the ways of the group before submitting them to their first hazing.

 Over the succeeding months, the fraternity masters submit the neophytes to a series of tests: Pacoy Ledesma (Ward Luarca) has sex with Jenny Estrada (Chanda Romero), a prostitute, which is recorded and shown to the group.
-The group are made to run in public in nothing but their underwear and sneakers.
+The group is made to run in public in nothing but their underwear and sneakers.
 Ronnie (Ricky Sandico) is made to drink beer laced with his batchmates' spit at a birthday party.
-A doctor, who is an AKO alum, attaches surgical equipment on Sid as a pain-tolerance experience.
+A doctor, who is an AKO alumnus, attaches surgical equipment to Sid as a pain-tolerance experience.
 Sid's love interest, Mariel (Bing Pimentel), expresses concern for his safety, revealing that she lost her brother in a frat initiation rite two years before.